 How to Do Peptide Antigen Design?

-Please click here for the full article: https://www.lifetein.com/peptide-antigen-design.html
+Please click here for the full article: Peptide Antigen Design: Best Practices: https://www.lifetein.com/peptide-antigen-design.html

 Homology Considerations:

-There are two basic strategies that can be used to address peptide antigen design.
-Both approaches should be taken into consideration when analyzing the protein sequence.
+Two basic strategies can be used to address peptide antigen design.
+Both approaches should be considered when analyzing the protein sequence.

 1. A unique sequence or region should be selected to ensure the specificity of the target protein.